NickMvrz/osticket-prereqs/README.md

 ![255309386-2e71fd86-4198-47aa-aa1a-d0aed1b8e0eb](https://github.com/user-attachments/assets/a0d2d011-0ca9-4549-b215-700447cc2373)

 <h3 align="center">3.)
-Now that we have logged onm we need to enable IIS.
+Now that we have logged on we need to enable IIS.
 (Internet Information Services) This web server will run on the VM and allow me to "serve" osTicket.</h3>
 <p>

 </p>